 The brand’s first beauty product — a softening lotion called Eudermine — was launched in 1897.
-This lotion can still be found on the Shiseido counters 120 years later and in the original packaging style if you look hard enough.
+Even 126 years later, you can still find this lotion in its original packaging style on the Shiseido counters.

-Pond’s Cold Cream goes back to 1907 but as if that’s not old enough, it’s origins date back even further — to 1846, when pharmacist Theron T. Pond extracted a healing tea from witch hazel that was perfect for healing small cuts, rashes, minor burns and other skin ailments.
+It goes back to 1907, but as if that’s not old enough, its origins date back even further — to 1846, when pharmacist Theron T. Pond extracted a healing tea from witch hazel that was perfect for healing small cuts, rashes, minor burns, and other skin ailments.

-This ‘Pond’s Extract’ became the origin for what we, our mothers, grandmothers, great grandmothers and great, great grandmothers came to know as Ponds Cold Cream, used for everything from moisturising to removing makeup.
+This ‘Pond’s Extract’ became the origin for what we, our mothers, grandmothers, and great-grandmothers, came to know as Pond’s Cold Cream, used for everything from moisturizing to removing makeup.

 Why “cold”?
-Because this was the world’s first moisturiser that did not require refrigeration.
+Because this was the world’s first moisturizer that did not require refrigeration.

 Nivea Crème, 1911

-Water-in-oil emulsions are the best way to tackle dry complexions as they moisturise while simultaneously creating a skin barrier.
+Water-in-oil emulsions are the best way to tackle dry complexions as they moisturize while strengthening the skin barrier.

-The word ‘Nivea’ was derived from the Latin nix, nivis, which means ‘snow white’, as an ode to the cream’s pure white colour.
+The word ‘Nivea’ was derived from the Latin nix, nivis, which means ‘snow-white,’ as an ode to the cream’s pure white color.

-And that little blue aluminium pot, which made it’s entry in 1925 (before that Nivea came in a yellow pot), has it’s own ticket to history: Its distinctive blue is one of the very rare colour marks protected worldwide.
+And that little blue Nivea Crème aluminum pot, which entered in 1925 (before that, Nivea came in a yellow pot), has its own ticket to history: Its distinctive blue is one of the rare color marks protected worldwide.

-The ubiquitous cobalt blue jar, which has been a staple of every family home since the last century, was launched in the same year that Archduke Franz Ferdinand was assassinated, leading to the beginning of the first World War.
-Invented by Dr. Francis J Townsend in Ocean City, Maryland, this greaseless cold cream, which soothes skin and acts as a mild pain reliever, was originally called Townsend R22 and was prescribed to resort-goers for soothing their sunburn.
+The legendary cobalt blue jar, a staple of every family home since the last century, was launched in the same year Archduke Franz Ferdinand was assassinated, leading to the beginning of the First World War.

-Soon, it was being called upon for everything from chapped and irritated skin to remove makeup and deep cleanse, keep wrinkles at bay and treat acne.
+Soon, people started using it for everything from soothing chapped and irritated skin to removing makeup and deep cleansing, preventing wrinkles, and treating acne.

 Bonus fact: That logo?
-It’s the coat of arms of Marie Louise, Duchess of Parma (1816-1847), who helped develop the perfume and glass industry of Parma.
+It’s the coat of arms of Marie Louise, Duchess of Parma (1816-1847), who helped develop Parma’s perfume and glass industry.